frontity/docs/docs/api-reference-1/frontity.md

 ```

 It's a function with the [WHATWG API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for fetching a resource from the network.
-This function is safe to use both server and client side, but you have to import it first.
+This function is safe to use both server and client-side, but you have to import it first.

 #### Arguments